GunnJerkens/wordpress-test/README.md

 Assemble a small Wordpress site from scratch.
 DO NOT use any existing themes or plugins, the goal of this exercise is to test your ability at creating a super basic theme.

-The expected time for this exercise is 30-60 minutes.
+The expected time for this exercise is 2–4 hours.

 **Use _admin/admin_ as the username/password, so we can log in to the test site you create.**